Skip to main content

 Connect

-Once connected, the custom MCP server appears alongside your other integrations, and its tools are available to the agent.
+Once connected, the custom MCP server appears alongside your other integrations, and its actions are available to the agent.